fabienmonniot/Reservoir-Jupyter/readme.md

 # Jupyter notebooks to explain Reservoir Computing
-Reservoir Computing is a framework for training recurrent neural networks.
+Reservoir Computing (RC) is a paradigm for training recurrent neural networks.
+Echo State Networks (ESNs) is the most famous RC framework: [more info on Echo State Networks](http://www.scholarpedia.org/article/Echo_state_network).
+This repository is based on ESNs.

 ## Install guide